The creativity of author, designer, broadcaster Ben Arogundade

 Perspectives On Shakespeare: Sir Patrick Stewart Plays White Othello In 1997 Washington Theatre Production

-SHAKESPEARE'S OTHELLO was conceived as a black character, but in 1997 Patrick Stewart caused controversy after being cast as a 'race reversed' white Moor.
+SHAKESPEARE'S OTHELLO was conceived as a black character, but in 1997 Sir Patrick Stewart caused controversy after being cast as a 'race reversed' white Moor.
 By Ben Arogundade.
+Mar.21.2021.

 ALTHOUGH ENGLISH PLAYWRIGHT William Shakespeare originally wrote the character of Othello as a black man, the role has traditionally been played by white actors in blackface, beginning with Richard Burbage in the first ever performance in London's Whitehall in November 1604.
 Ira Aldridge was the first black actor ever to be cast in the role of the Moor back in 1826.
 Ever since then most Othello's have been black.

 Theatre productions of Shakespeare's play underwent a metamorphosis in the 1990s, as a new generation of irreverent young directors began breaking with Shakespeare’s classical tradition in favour of contemporary interpretations which re-cast the play in the present, complete with new settings, modern costumes and radical approaches to casting.
 One notable example starred film and theatre actor Sir Patrick Stewart, better known for his roles in Star Trek: Next Generation and X-Men.
-In what had become an exclusively African American role in the US, Stewart caused a stir in November 1997 when he was cast as the country's first white Othello for decades.
+In what had become an exclusively African American role in the US, Stewart caused a stir in November 1997 when he was cast as the first white Othello for more than half a century.

 PHOTO NEGATIVE WHITE OTHELLO